Ons team

 To relax from her activist lifestyle, Joanna enjoys watching true-crime documentaries while knitting or embroidering.

-Herman (he/him) is currently mainly involved in activism for refugee rights and against climate change, nuclear weapons, and the arms trade.
-He has also lived for many years in housing collectives with an inspiring mix of idealists, refugees, and formerly homeless people.
-He has conducted research on housing collectives in the Netherlands.
+I am currently mainly involved in activism for refugee rights and against climate change, nuclear weapons, and the arms trade.
+I have also lived for many years in housing collectives with an inspiring mix of idealists, refugees, and formerly homeless people.
+I have conducted research on housing collectives in the Netherlands.

-With a background in music therapy, Herman has skills in managing group dynamics, which he uses to help groups rediscover and harness their collective power.
+With a background in music therapy, I'm skilled in managing group dynamics, which I use to help groups rediscover and harness their collective power.

 “In recent years, I’ve participated in various organizing and campaign training programs with organizations like 350.org, NEON, and Ulex, which have helped me grow as a trainer.
 I love showing how systemic change works in practice through workshops or training, and giving activists the right tools to effectively tackle abuse of power.
 That’s how we work towards a fairer world, because as Naomi Klein says: ‘To change everything, we need everyone.’
 You don’t learn these skills in school, which is why training organizations like Stroomversnellers are so important.”